Car Guy With Panic Attacks Finds Therapy in Letting People Into His Garage and Life

-Matt Moreman suffers from OCD, Obessessive Cumpulsive Disorder.
-It causes him to pass out on occasion or gives him anxiety attacks.
-In his search for answers to his health, he found a doctor who told him that he should try to let people in instead of retreating into himself.
-So, as awkward as it was for him, he started to journal about his passion for cars.
-That later led to inviting people to his garage to learn how to do detailing.
+Matt Moreman has panic disorder.
+His obsessive fears occasionally cause him to pass out or give him anxiety attacks.
+In his search for answers to his mental health, he found a therapist who told him he should try to let people in instead of retreating into himself.
+So, as awkward as it was for him, he began to journal about his passion for cars.
+That led to inviting people into his garage to learn how to do detailing.

-Treating OCD by opening up to people
+Matt Moreman treats his obsessive worrying by opening up to people

-Mr. Moreman was surprised at how many people started to watch his YouTube videos.
-At first, he started creating them for himself as an outlet to discuss his life.
-But, thousands of people began to subscribe to his channel.
-From this, he discovered that other people could relate to his situation and love cars.
+Moreman was surprised at how many people began watching his YouTube videos.
+At first, he started creating them as an outlet to discuss his life.
+But thousands of viewers began subscribing to his channel.
+From this, he discovered other people could relate to his situation and love cars.

 Obsessed Garage is born

 A passion for the automotive industry can be therapeutic.
 It provides a focus when the anxieties of life come crashing in.
-Sometimes that passion is rekindled by a nice drive with loud music.
-Other times, like with Mr. Moreman, the automotive link is an outlet to let people with similar interests come into his garage and life and allay some of those anxieties.
+Sometimes, an exhilarating drive with loud music can rekindle that passion.
+Other times, as with Moreman, the automotive link is an outlet to let people with similar interests into his garage and life and alleviate some of those anxieties.